Edison Tech Center

-The Edison Tech Center is an interactive learning center with a central emphasis on electricity and engineering.
+The Edison Tech Center is a learning center with a central emphasis on electrical and mechanical engineering.
 The organization was founded in 2001 under the name Edison Exploratorium, and changed to Edison Steinmetz Center and finally the Edison Tech Center in 2009.
-It is located at 136 Broadway, Schenectady, New York.

-The Center was created to have a focus on engineering education while keeping the connection to the historical and human story behind the field.
-Electrical Engineer and founder John D. Harnden Jr. saw a need to keep the focus on engineering after witnessing many museums diffusing their limited resources on science, entertainment, art and other wide subjects.
+The Center was created to focus on engineering education while keeping the connection to the historical and human story behind the field.
+Electrical engineer, IEEE Fellow and founder John D. Harnden Jr. saw a need to keep the focus on engineering and the story of the development of electricity whereas other educational organizations like museums and historical societies had broader missions and broader audiences that did not allow for the in-depth focus that could be done with a dedicated organization.

 Founding

 The Edison Tech Center was founded by John D. Harnden Jr. of the General Electric Research Laboratory and General Engineering Laboratory.
 Harnden established himself as an electrical engineer in the beginning of the solid-state age.
 Through the 1950s and 60s he worked on LCDs, piezoelectric devices, pressure sensors, induction cooktops and other things.
 His most notable projects were on the GEMOV surge protection device (now found in every home) as well as improvements in switches for the telephone industry.
 Mr. Harnden eventually managed many engineers and reported to GE's company presidents and lab directors over the years.
 He dealt with inspiring business managers like Oliver Winn (GE's battery business) and difficult ones including Jack Welch.
 During his long career he worked with well known engineers from other companies who spent summers on special projects, including Gordon Moore and Simon Ramo.